-Tenant Security Deposits
+Tenant Security Deposits (Legacy)

 Rentec Direct helps you keep track of deposits for your tenants via a separate deposit ledger to ensure these deposit funds do not get mixed in with regular rent payments and monthly transactions.
 Most states, as well as general accounting principles for landlords, require this separation of funds.